apexinnova/apexinnova.github.io/index.md

 # About
 about:
   heading: "Why You Hire Us?"
-  text: "Partner with ApexInnova Consulting to harness the power of technology in driving your business forward. "
+  text: "Partner with ApexInnova to harness the power of technology in driving your business forward. "
   text2: "We are committed to delivering solutions that are not just innovative but also practical and reliable."
   image: "/assets/images/about.png"
   button: